sanderslab/magellanmapper/README.md

 - After updating any Scikit-image Cython files, run `python setup.py build_ext -i` as per https://github.com/scikit-image/scikit-image.
 If older version of extensions remain, run `git clean -dxf` to completely clear the working directory (check for any working files you need!) before rerunning the extension builder.

 ### Mayavi installation
-- As of at least 2018-01-05, Mayavi installation requires a GUI so will not work on headless cloud instances, giving a `QXcbConnection: Could not connect to display` error, so will require a graphical environment including RDP or an X server
+- As of at least 2018-01-05, Mayavi installation requires a GUI so will not work on headless cloud instances, giving a `QXcbConnection: Could not connect to display` error; use RDP or an X11 forwarding instead
 - As of v.0.6.6 (2018-05-10), `setup_env.sh -l` will setup a lightweight environment without Mayavi, which allows non-interactive whole image processing

 ### Image Stitching